-Futures higher on strong earnings season; Apple in focus
+US STOCKS-Futures higher on strong earnings season; Apple in focus

 * Construction spending numbers and manufacturing activity for June are also expected.

 * Oil traded near $53 a barrel, close to a two-month high, supported by signs that a persistent inventory glut is starting to ease and strong global demand, although stronger OPEC production kept a lid on gains.
-[O/R]

-* Pfizer (PFE.N) was up 0.63 percent after the drugmaker's quarterly revenue fell slightly but it increased the mid-point of its profit guidance.
+* Pfizer was up 0.63 percent after the drugmaker's quarterly revenue fell slightly but it increased the mid-point of its profit guidance.

-* Factory automation equipment maker Emerson Electric (EMR.N) fell 2 percent after the company's quarterly profit fell.
+* Factory automation equipment maker Emerson Electric fell 2 percent after the company's quarterly profit fell.

-* Under Armour (UA.N) edged down 0.61 percent after the sportswear maker cut its revenue forecast.
+* Under Armour edged down 0.61 percent after the sportswear maker cut its revenue forecast.

 Futures snapshot at 7:08 a.m.
 ET (1108 GMT):